Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 [cite](MAN-IN-THE-MIDDLE-ATTACK: UNDERSTANDINGINSIMPLEWORDS)
 [cite](W. Kozaczuk,  1984)

+# Methodology
+#
 # Testing

 ## Belkin NestCAm hd

 The Belking Nestcam HD (insert Information here)

-By using sparrow wifi in conjuction with our hackrf we deduced that the Belking NEtstcam was operating at 2.437 Ghz (Channel 6) , we could also monitor any clients that connected to the device or atleast initiated a connection.
+By using sparrow WiFi in conjunction with our hackrf we deduced that the Belking NEtstcam was operating at 2.437 Ghz (Channel 6) , we could also monitor any clients that connected to the device or at least initiated a connection.

-Using Sparrow Wifi we managed to use its inbuild deauthentication funciton which uses both the hackRF and the computers wifi adaptor.
+Using Sparrow WiFi we managed to use its inbuilt de-authentication function which uses both the hackRF and the computers wifi adapter.
 This produced valid results and disabled our devices from connecting to the camera directly .
 If any of the devices had been connected from before it would kick them off the network and disallow them from connecting back again .

 Furthermore , we also used the hackRf on its own.
 By first moniting the frequency for IMCP Packets which we sent using our phone.
-Once we captured the packets we retransmitted the packets using the hackrf on the same frequency.
+Once we captured the packets we re transmitted the packets using the hackrf on the same frequency.
 This resulted in spikes latency from the phone to the the camera but no packet loss.
 This could be due to the following reasons:
 1. The hackrf is does not transmit at a bandwidth large enough to cover the whole channel on its own.
 Even though the nest cam does transmit using only 20Mhz bandwidth , it is likely stronger than the signal being sent by the HackRF thus overpowering it.
-2. The low power transmitted by the hackrf is not enough to completly overshadow the transmition of the Nestcam.
+2. The low power transmitted by the hackrf is not enough to completely overshadow the transmission of the Nestcam.
-3. Wifi switches between modulation types there for if we are jamming using only one form of modulaiton we might only temporalily manage to cause some disruption.
+3. Wifi switches between modulation types there for if we are jamming using only one form of modulation we might only temporally manage to cause some disruption.
 <<<<<<< HEAD
-4. Even when using Universal Radio Hacker we where unable to decode any packets primarily becuase of the lack of bandwidth.
+4. Even when using Universal Radio Hacker we where unable to decode any packets primarily because of the lack of bandwidth.
 =======

 ``